pghvlaans/sbotools/man/post-release/sbofind.1.md

 **sbofind** searches the names of all available SlackBuilds for one or more search terms.
 It reports back any SlackBuilds found along with path, version and installation status information.
-This is equivalent to running
+This is akin to running

     cd /usr/ports; make search name=$search_term display=name,path